timmahrt/ProMo/README.rst

 Requirements
 ==============

-``Python 2.7.*`` or above

 ``Python 3.3.*`` or above (or below, probably)

-My praatIO library is used extensively and can be downloaded `here <https://github.com/timmahrt/praatIO>`_
+My praatIO library is required and can be downloaded `here <https://github.com/timmahrt/praatIO>`_

-Matplotlib is needed if you want to plot graphs.
+Matplotlib is required if you want to plot graphs.
 `Matplotlib website <http://matplotlib.org/>`_

-Scipy is needed if you want to use interpolation--typically if you have stylized pitch contours (in praat PitchTier format, for example) that you want to use in your morphing).
+Scipy is required if you want to use interpolation--typically if you have stylized pitch contours (in praat PitchTier format, for example) that you want to use in your morphing).
 `Scipy website <http://scipy.org/>`_